Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Sep25, visit meetup with Mr.Lin, and meet a payment suppliers in EFC.

 Sep22, official web SSL certificate is too expensive.

 Sep4, today i'm gonna reschedule the HR system.
 Not hire people, but find co-founders.